-Refer to the information under Potential Payments Upon Termination or Change of Control-Termination and Change in Control Agreements for details of the employment agreements in place with our executive officers.
+Refer to the information under Potential Payments Upon Termination or Change in Control - Termination and Change in Control Agreements for details of the employment agreements in place with our executive officers and details regarding the Separation Agreement and Release we entered into with Mr. Clishem upon his departure from the Company in October 2011.

 The Committee relies on recommendations made to it by Radford with respect to competitive compensation amounts provided to executive officers, the nature and type of contractual arrangements with executive officers, including severance agreements and change of control provisions, and which executive officers will be eligible for such benefits.
-During 2009 the Committee asked Radford to assist it in establishing guidelines for severance agreements so that it could replace several disparate and oral agreements that the Company had previously entered into with the Chief Executive Officer and Chief Financial Officer and to determine if it should provide similar arrangements for its other executive officers.
-The Committee also asked Radford for benchmark data on change in control provisions relating to equity awards for executive officers.
-Radford provided benchmark data using the same peer group of companies that is used to guide compensation decisions, to provide specific guidelines to the Committee which in turn recommended to the Company to enter into the new severance agreements.
-The Company entered into new change of control agreements with all of its remaining executive officers during 2009.
-Based on its review of the benchmark data provided by Radford, the Committee believed it was necessary for the retention of officers and to remain competitive in employment markets for the Company to enter into such agreements with its executive officers.
+The Committee also asked Radford for benchmark data on severance benefits and change in control provisions relating to equity awards for executive officers.
+Radford provided benchmark data using the same peer group of companies that is used to guide compensation decisions, to provide specific guidelines to the Committee Based on its review of the benchmark data provided by Radford, the Committee believed it was necessary for the retention of officers and to remain competitive in employment markets for the Company to enter into such agreements with its executive officers.